torchsom: The Reference PyTorch Library for Self-Organizing Maps: Package Architecture

-The \texttt{torchsom} library follows a modular design built around three core components that provide a comprehensive \gls{som} implementation with seamless \texttt{PyTorch} integration, namely: \begin{enumerate} \item \texttt{torchsom.core}: \\ This module implements classical \gls{som} algorithms \citep{kohonenSelforganizingMap1990} within the \texttt{PyTorch} ecosystem for seamless integration into \gls{dl} workflows.
-The core classes provide (i) a \texttt{fit()} supporting automatic GPU acceleration for model training, (ii) a \texttt{cluster()} for clustering, (iii) a \texttt{build\_map()} for generating maps suitable for visualization, and (iv) a \texttt{collect\_sample()} to identify optimal samples using topology and latent-space distances (e.g., for \gls{jitl} applications). \item \texttt{torchsom.utils}: \\ It provides essential components for \gls{som} parameterization and training, including decay functions for learning rate and neighborhood width scheduling.
-It supports multiple distance metrics, with Euclidean and cosine distances commonly used for latent space calculations and \gls{bmu} selection.
-Multiple neighborhood kernels are implemented, with the Gaussian kernel serving as the primary example for weight updates around the \gls{bmu}.
-Different map structures are defined to support the visualization of learned representations with distinct topologies.
-Finally, three clustering methods are available: (i) \texttt{K-means} \citep{ikotunKmeansClusteringAlgorithms2023}, (ii) \texttt{GMM} \citep{liMixtureDensityEstimation1999,figueiredoUnsupervisedLearningFinite2002}, and (iii) \texttt{HDBSCAN} \citep{campelloDensityBasedClusteringBased2013,mcinnesHdbscanHierarchicalDensity2017}. \item \texttt{torchsom.visualization}: \\ This module fills a significant gap in existing \gls{som} implementations by providing comprehensive visualizations for both rectangular and hexagonal topologies.
-It includes seven visualization types: (i) U-matrix for map topology and cluster structure, (ii) hit maps showing neuron activation patterns, (iii) component planes for feature-wise analysis, (iv) classification and metric maps for target statistics, (v) score and rank maps for quality assessment, (vi) training curve to monitor convergence, and (vii) clustering maps with associated quality metrics.
-All visualizations are \texttt{matplotlib}-based, supporting customizable styling and automatic figure generation (see Appendix \ref{app:visualization}). \end{enumerate} \texttt{torchsom} is designed for seamless integration with modern \gls{dl} workflows using \texttt{PyTorch} ecosystem, enabling GPU acceleration and efficient batch processing of large data sets.
-An exhaustive documentation is available, and provides implementation details, API references, and user guides covering both regression, classification, and clustering tasks.\footnote{The documentation is accessible at \url{https://opensource.michelin.io/TorchSOM/}}
+\item \texttt{torchsom.visualization}: \\ This module fills a significant gap in existing \gls{som} implementations by providing visualizations for both rectangular and hexagonal topologies.
+It includes seven visualization types: (i) U-matrix for map topology and cluster structure, (ii) hit maps showing neuron activation patterns, (iii) component planes for feature-wise analysis, (iv) classification and metric maps for target statistics, (v) score and rank maps for quality assessment, (vi) training curves to monitor convergence, and (vii) cluster maps with associated quality metrics.
+All visualizations are \texttt{matplotlib}-based, supporting customizable styling and automatic figure generation (see Appendix~\ref{app:visualization}). \end{enumerate}

+\texttt{torchsom} is designed to integrate with modern \gls{dl} workflows using the \texttt{PyTorch} ecosystem, enabling GPU acceleration and efficient batch processing of large data sets.
+Comprehensive documentation provides implementation details, API references, and user guides covering regression, classification, and clustering tasks.\footnote{The documentation is accessible at \url{https://opensource.michelin.io/TorchSOM}.}